jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

   the test is still green

-* I remove the :ref:`if statement<if statements>` for when the the brake is :red:`NOT pressed` because I do not need it anymore
+* I remove the :ref:`if statement<if statements>` for when the brake is :red:`NOT pressed` because I do not need it anymore

   .. code-block:: python
     :linenos: